ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/module-quality-pass.md

 - The public Ultrascripts module contract stays provider-neutral.
 - Gemini satisfies the shared text/JSON contract through stateless Interactions requests, with model-family-specific capabilities represented honestly.
-- Gemini remains the only configured V2.1 provider; future providers must keep separate credentials and explicit routing if they are introduced.
+- Gemini and the OpenAI-compatible adapter keep separate credentials and explicit routing behind the shared provider-neutral executor.
 - Character Presets and every first-party AI consumer work through the shared executor and contain no Gemini-only setup or transport assumptions.
 - No automatic cross-provider failover sends scenario content to a service the